berrysauce/shortlink/README.md

 If you need to change something in your config, edit it with `nano sl/config.ini`. **Please do NOT change the key value since this will lock you out of your API!** If you need to change your password, backup the `db.json` file, re-install shortlink and put it back in the `sl` folder.

 ## Using the API
 I'd recommend you to access the /docs page.
 There you can try out the API and see how to use it in your code.
-This page is public, that's why you need the password for certain things like creating a link and viewing all (if you configured it that way).
+This page is public, that's why you need the password for certain things like creating a link and viewing all links (if you configured it that way).

 ## Using shortlink with a custom domain
 Set the host to your domain (without http(s)://) and your port to `80`.
 Make sure your domain points to your server IP.